vkjet/Confidence-Intervals-Test/README.md

 # Confidence Intervals Test

+*Author: Valeriy Kondruk*

 ## What does a 95% confidence interval mean?

 Suppose we took many samples and built a confidence interval from each of them using the equation: **point estimate +- 2xSE** Then about 95% of those intervals would contain the true population mean.

 We want to test this assumption by simulating a population of a small town called Stupidville where the height of every person is known.
+Suppose we conducted a survey to find out the average height of people of Stupidville.
+Based on the 'survey' data we can build a confidence interval and check if it captures the true population mean.

 ## Test process: